-An estimated 14% of motorists in the U.S. don’t have auto insurance.
 What do you do if you’re in a collision with an uninsured driver?
 Will your insurance cover you?
-To what extent is the uninsured driver liable?
+Here we cover a few of the basics.

 What to Do When in a Collision With an Uninsured Driver

-For the most part, you go through the same process in any auto collision scenario.
+For the most part, you go through the same process anytime you have an accident.
 First, find a safe location to pull over; then make sure all parties involved are okay.
 Call 911 if anyone requires medical assistance.

 Take photos of both vehicles from multiple angles.
 Also, be sure to take a photograph of the other driver’s license plate.
 Next, call your insurance company to report the incident.
 You should also ask to see the other driver’s license.
 Keep in mind that the driver may not cooperate because driving without insurance will incur a penalty.